paluh/purescript-strophejs/README.md

 Some low level bindings are already implemented and tested - check `Strophe.purs` for details.

-Higher level `API` is still in pre alpha state, so don't rely on anything under `Strophe/Xmpp` for now.

-I'm going to push this lib to pursuit and bower registry when these issues are resolved.
+Higher level `API` is still in pre alpha state (on branch).
+I'm going to push this lib to pursuit and bower registry when I add enoght sugar to it.

 ## Testing